remi-bruguier/webdesign-clock/README.md

 Just a Basic clock, with a few unusual features.

-Swipe to the left: changes the background color with one picked from [flatuicolors.com](http://flatuicolors.com/)
+**Swipe to the left**: changes the background color with one picked from [flatuicolors.com](http://flatuicolors.com/)

-Swipe to the right: changes the font with one picked from [FontSquirrel](http://www.fontsquirrel.com/) amongst the most popular ones.
+**Swipe to the right**: changes the font with one picked from [FontSquirrel](http://www.fontsquirrel.com/) amongst the most popular ones.

-Shake your device : Resets the background color and the font with a sound effet :3
+**Shake your device** : Resets the background color and the font with a sound effet :3

 Includes a custom launcher icon.